MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ## Constrained migrations via IaaS

 Many applications that have existing on-premises deployments use virtualization technologies and redundant hardware to provide mission-critical levels of reliability.
 Modernization is often hindered by business constraints that prevent full alignment with the cloud-native baseline (North Star) architecture pattern that's recommended for mission-critical workloads.
-Thats' why many applications adopt a phased approach, with initial cloud deployments using virtualization and Azure Virtual Machines as the primary application hosting model.
+That's why many applications adopt a phased approach, with initial cloud deployments using virtualization and Azure Virtual Machines as the primary application hosting model.
 The use of IaaS virtual machines might be required in certain scenarios:

 - Available PaaS services don't provide the required performance or level of control.
 - The workload requires operating system access, specific drivers, or network and system configurations.